 Let us now explain how we obtain the one-step-ahead forecasts in this case.
 We considered 3481 observations and find forecasts for the 3482-th observation by all methods.
 Then we considered 3482 observations and forecast the 3483-th observation by all methods, and repeat until the end of the series (i.e. until observation 3515).
 In this way, we find 35 predictions for each method that can be compared with the observed values using the MSE.
 Note that in this way, we begin with 3477 [3472] observations for 5 [10] steps ahead and we only consider the 5-th [10-th] forecasts, in each stage, to compute MSE.
 The results for 1, 5 and 10 steps ahead forecasts and different sizes of the testing sets are presented in Tables 4, 5, 6 and 7.
 The results in these tables, indicate a better performance of the MSSA related algorithms when compared with the univariate SSA related algorithms.
 This improvement of MSSA related algorithms is visible in all time series under consideration, except the 10 steps ahead prediction of the USD/RAND currency.
-In order to show the gains in MSE, one may compare the ratio of the minimum of MSE by MSSA related algorithms over the minimum of MSE by univariate related algorithms.
-The results are reported in Table 8.
-As it can be seen in this table, improvement by MSSA when its MSE compare with univariate SSA, varied between 0.66 to 1.38 and in most of cases MSSA produces an improvement over SSA.

-Table 4: MSE based on 17 forecasts for each combination of forecastingmethod, time series and number of steps ahead.
+Table 4: MSE based on 17 forecasts for each combination of forecasting method, time series and number of steps ahead.